Table of Contents[Hide][Show]

 Fresh eggs also separate better.
 A nice, perky yolk can be separated easily with your hands without a single drop mixing in with the white to ruin your macaroons!

 Finally, fresh eggs are so much easier to poach.
 Fresh eggs have tighter whites as well as yolks that retain their shape better as they cook.
-So if Eggs Benedict is your thing you will want to ensure that your eggs are as fresh as possible.
+So if Eggs Benedict or another breakfast egg recipe is your thing, you will want to ensure that your eggs are as fresh as possible.